raspine/vim-smart-idf-button/README.md

 # vim-smart-idf-button

-A Vim plugin for streamlined ESP-IDF development with smart build detection and seamless monitoring.
+A Vim plugin for streamlined ESP-IDF development with smart build/flash/monitor functions and seamless monitoring (the actual button(s) is decided by you).

 ## Features